flowerforce/flower/packages/flower-react/README.md

 ## Configuration

-The **FlowerProvider** component wraps the entire application, providing a global context for managing the application flow.
+The **FlowerProvider** component wraps the entire application, providing a global context to manage the application flow.

 ```jsx
 import React from 'react'